Airforce (TV series)

 Airforce (空军) is a Singapore Chinese miniseries produced by the SBC in 1988.
-It was produced in collaboration with the Ministry of Defence (Mindef) and features the Republic of Singapore Air Force and its aircraft such as the Northrop F-5, Aermacchi S-211 and Aermacchi SF.260.
+It was the first military themed drama produced in Singapore and produced in collaboration with the Ministry of Defence.
+The drama featured the Republic of Singapore Air Force (RSSAF) and its aircraft such as the Northrop F-5, Aermacchi S-211 and Aermacchi SF.260.
 Most scenes were filmed on-site at Changi Airport and its adjoining air base.
 The series creator was Jiang Long, who also co-created the 1984 classic period drama The Awakening.
+The miniseries was later dubbed in English for broadcast on SBC 5 in April 1989 as a strategy by SBC to air the English dubbed version of a Mandarin serial first before the actual serial was shown.
+The dub had received positive viewer response.

 It was one of several SBC drama series re-aired on Channel 8 in 2007 as part of Mediacorp's anniversary celebrating 25 years of local Chinese drama production.